psychoinformatics-de/psychoinformatics-www/content/pages/teaching.rst

   <http://f1000research.com/articles/4-92>`_. *F1000Research*, 4:92.

-Research internships
+Research Internships
 ====================

-We offer the opportunity for research internships for international students (PhD, high school), and postdocs, ranging from few weeks to several months.
+We offer the opportunity for research internships for international students (PhD, high school) and postdocs, ranging from few weeks to several months.
 In the past, research topics comprised multivariate data analysis of neuroimaging data, multi-modal dataset from natural stimulation, and computational modeling of behavioral data.
 The implementation of the algorithm